 ~ American folk song

-Shenandoah National Park and the Skyline Drive are an easy drive from northern and central Virginia, and Route 29 from northern Virginia to Charlottesville offers several entry points to Skyline Drive.
+Shenandoah National Park and the Skyline Drive are an easy drive from Washington, DC and northern Virginia.
+Route 29 runs from northern Virginia south to Charlottesville and offers several entry points to Skyline Drive.

-Shenandoah National Park offers over 500 miles of hiking trails, including 101 miles of the Appalachian Trail.
+With over 500 miles of hiking trails, including 101 miles of the Appalachian Trail, Shenandoah National Park offers.
 There's literally a trail for everyone: easy, moderate or strenuous day hikes, hikes suitable for children, hikes with great views, waterfall hikes, and even special history trails.